 - ½ cup tomato puree

-- 1 tbsp biryani masala (available online or at any Indian store)
+- 1 tbsp biryani masala (my recipe linked, but biryani masala is also available online or at any Indian store)

 - ½ tsp turmeric